Diocese of Baker: 1950 to present

 Before Fahey could succeed McGrath as bishop, he died in March 1950.
 Less than two weeks later, McGrath himself died.
-In July 1950, Pope Pius XII appointed Reverend Francis Leipzig of Oregon City as the third bishop of Baker City.
+In July 1950, Pope Pius XII appointed Francis Leipzig of Oregon City as the third bishop of Baker City.
 The Vatican in 1952 renamed the Diocese of Baker City as just the Diocese of Baker.

 During his 21-year tenure, Leipzig built over 95 churches, hospitals, schools, and convents.
 After reaching the mandatory retirement age of 75, he retired in 1971.

-Pope Paul VI in 1971 selected Reverend Thomas Joseph Connolly of the Diocese of Reno as the second bishop of Baker.
+Pope Paul VI in 1971 selected Thomas Joseph Connolly of the Diocese of Reno as the second bishop of Baker.
 Following the reforms of the Second Vatican Council, Connolly established a priests' council, an annual presbyteral assembly, a sisters' council, and a diocesan pastoral council with lay participation.
 Connolly oversaw a large-scale renovation of St. Francis de Sales Cathedral in the early 1980s.

 Connolly also scheduled regular masses in Spanish, established a program to assist undocumented immigrants to apply for citizenship, and ordained the first class of permanent deacons for the diocese.
 Connolly retired in 1997.
-Pope John Paul II in 1999 appointed Monsignor Robert F. Vasa of Lincoln as bishop of Baker.
+Pope John Paul II in 1999 appointed Robert F. Vasa as bishop of Baker.